 Adelaide completed a BA in International Service with a minor in Linguistics.
 She will be returning to Dallas to work in the College of International Studies.

 Aaron completed an MA in Applied Linguistics with a Bible Translation concentration.
-He and his wife, Rebekah, are with PBT and will be moving to West Africa to join an Old Testament translation project.
+He and his wife, Rebekah, are with Pioneer Bible and will be moving to West Africa to join an Old Testament translation project.

 Steven completed an MA in Applied Linguistics with a Descriptive Linguistics concentration.
 He and his wife, Debbie, are returning to Papua New Guinea to continue their field work in descriptive linguistics.

 Lloyd completed an MA in Applied Linguistics with a concentration in Descriptive Linguistics.
 He is planning to serve with WorldView Ministries in Asia in descriptive linguistics and translation.